osohq/oso/docs/understand/application/integration-guide.rst

 Policy evaluation points
 ========================

-Policy evaluation is performed by running a Polar query from within your application.
+Policy evaluation is performed by using the oso library to run a Polar query from within your application.
 This query can be integrated anywhere during the request processing flow.
 We will discuss several possible points for each of the above access control types.
 Which you choose depends on the structure of your application, and your authorization requirements.

 There are several possible integration points for oso.
 First some definitions: